nadrino/kotor-walkthrough/kotor/walkthrough/069_Manaan.md

 ## Ebon Hawk - 4th SM

-- Improve -> Take now bigger red LS
-- Jolee (8/8) -> REVEAL!
-	- So if you liked Kashyyyk so much, why did you want to leave?
-	- I find it hard to believe you left the Wookiees just for some adventure.
-	- Oh, no, not another story!
-	- This is a very long story.
-	- Am I supposed to be the snake?
-	- **Are you saying you're frightened of me?**
-	- **Thank you, Jolee.
-I'm glad you came.**
+- Improve?
 - Carth -> Talk
 - OPTIONNAL : Make everyone look great for the next cut scene !
     - Carth -> Use armor of Bandon
+- SAVE
 - Go to Kashiik (to finish the quest)
 - You will be tracked by the Leviathan!